digitalmio/turso-edge-pop/README.md

 # Turso Edge POP

-Stateless* Turso Edge Point of Presence.
+Turso Edge Point of Presence.
 Something between a proxy and an HTTP database server.
 Written in TypeScript using [Bun](https://bun.sh/) and [Hono](https://hono.dev/).

 On start, it creates a local database and syncs it with the origin Turso database.
 It stays up to date through interval sync (by default every 60 seconds) and can optionally listen for changes via Redis pub/sub to update the database as needed on top of the interval sync.